Nijhum Dwip

 During winter, thousands of migratory birds flock in to island.
 The fishermen use the airy and sunny land as an ideal place for drying their catches from the sea.
 Sometimes many of them also construct straw huts on the island as seasonal residences.

 In 1974 the Forest Department took an afforestation program for a duration of twenty years in the north side of the island.
 Covering an area of nine thousand acres, it has now developed into a deep forest with a variety of plant species.
 Among the trees Keora is much seen.
 Besides this Gewa, Kankra, Bain, Babul, Karamja, Pashur and many other species are seen.

 On 8 April 2001 the government declared the 40,390 acres of forest of Jahajmara range including 9,550 acres of forest land on Nijhum Dwip as a National Park for the protection and development of the biodiversity of the forest.
 But in practice, there a very lazy appearance of that declaration.

 It was named 'Nijhum Dwip' by former Minister Amirul Islam Kalam in 1975 observing its isolation and mild nature.

 Population

-The population in Nijhum Dwip in 2016 was 25,000+.
+The population in Nijhum Dwip in 2016 was 25,000.
 Their main occupations are cultivation, fishing and livestock farming.
 The island produces vegetables.
-But the island suffers from natural calamities, and life is hard and risky.
+But the island suffers from natural calamities, which can affect the local economy and people.

 Current status

 Nijhum Dwip presently has six big bazaars that mainly consist of grocery shops, small restaurants and drug stores.
 These bazaars are the only places in the islands to have electricity from generators.
-More than eight (8) thousand inhabitants found their permanent settlement in the island and their occupations are mainly cultivation and fishing.
+More than eight thousand inhabitants found their permanent settlement in the island and their occupations are mainly cultivation and fishing.
 There are some NGO's and other organisations like Proshika, Human Development Centre and JAICA who are involved with their development projects on this island.

 Accommodation

 While in Nijhum Dwip one can stay at any of several hotels.
 Some of them have electricity supplied by generators.
-Bangladesh Parjatan Corporation also has a hotel there which is the earliest of all.
+Bangladesh Parjatan Corporation also has a hotel in the island.